WikiLeaks: How does the CIA turn on your device microphone?

 Extending is a tool used by secret service hackers to take control of the Samsung F Series Smart TV.
 The user guide explains that it is an implant designed to record sound from the built-in microphone and also store data.

-Malware can be installed on the TV via a USB stick, and data can be collected in the same way or via a WiFi hotspot installed near the TV.
-The instruction shows step by step how of the malicious and advises hackers-spies to clear the history of installed applications if the TV remote control has a History button.
+Malicious software can be installed on the TV via a USB stick, and the data can be gathered in the same way or through a WiFi hotspot installed near the TV.
+The directive provides step-by-step instructions on installing malicious software and advises hackers to search for the history of installed applications if the TV's remote has a History button.

 Let's say real-time ringtone is also possible with the help of a Live Listen Tool, which works on devices with Windows 7 or 8 installed.

-Wikileaks notes that the CIA and MI5/BTSS worked together on Weeping Angel during a Joint Development , which is something similar to the boot camps we know.
+Wikileaks notes that CIA and MI5 / BTSS worked together for the Weeping Angel during a Joint Development Workshop, which is similar to the boot camps we know.

-We must emphasize that in order to perform the Hack on Samsung smart TVs, physical contact with the TV is required to install the malware.
-This is mainly due to the firmware update made in 2014, which prevents TV piracy over the internet.
+To emphasize that Hack takes place on Smart TVs, Samsung needs physical contact with the device to install malware.
+This is mainly due to the updating of the firmware that became 2014, which prevents Internet piracy from the Internet.

 Written by giorgos